-If you do any kind of evangelism in the Land of Joel, Joel Osteen’s will quickly come up.
+If you do any kind of evangelism in the Land of Joel, Joel Osteen’s name will quickly come up.
 It will probably come up even if you are just having a casual conversation about religion.
 Love him or hate him, his is the face of Christianity in Houston, the person about whom everyone has an opinion.
 I have spoken with ardent supporters and members/attenders of Lakewood who defend him and I have spoken with opponents of Osteen who see him as a false teacher betraying the God he claims to serve.

 Most of the folks I speak with, including some of his supporters, are quick to point out that Joel isn’t really a traditional pastor, but rather a kind of innocuous “motivational speaker” who just wants to help others.
 They concede that Joel does not talk much about sin, forgiveness, the cross (1 Cor.
 2:2), and instead has carved out a niche as the “power of positive thinking” pastor.